Nagasaki45/Sign-language/README.md

 A sign-language to speech application that uses the LeapMotion to track gestures, map the gestures into (currently) predefined sentences and say them.

-The project was originally created in the TODO hackathon, together with TODO and TODO.
+The project was originally created in the Hack2Wear hackathon (2014), together with Ilai Giloh and Mel.

 ## How to run it?
 I use [leap_python3](https://github.com/Nagasaki45/leap_python3) as a git submodule, so make sure to pull the submodule and compile it (see instruction in the link) before running.